UMaine-COS-225/a2-garret-submission/README.md

 **Resources** - Boardman 138, w3schools.com, Vj, GeeksForGeeks

 **Introspection** - Coding wasnt too hard.
 Ran into issues at first with the code writing a file with capital letters and punctuation marks.
 Also revised the code quite a bit because at first i was adding arguments named "content" instead of "fileName". writeCharacterFrequency and writeWordFrequency were the toughest parts of this assignment. countWordFrequency was also a doozy, but made it easier if i replaced everything to lowercase, and removed punctuation marks so it only count the words.
+Writing to file was a challenge.
 Overall 6.75 hours (according to wakatime) into the assignment with retyping/recommenting/and prettyfying the code.

 ## _DO NOT EDIT BELOW THIS LINE_